 Dr Fran Garrad-Cole is Deputy Head of the School of Human and Behavioural Sciences, and is a Teaching and Scholarship Reader in Psychology.
-She also works one day a week as a Teaching and Learning Developer in CELT, with Prof. Nichola Callow, the University’s Pro Vice Chancellor for Teaching and Learning, and is responsible for driving innovation and supporting development in Assessment and Feedback across the University.
+She has also amassed significant experience leading and developing institutional teaching and learning innovation projects.
 She is a Bangor University graduate, having achieved a BSc in Psychology and a PhD in Developmental Cognitive Psychology.

 Fran is Module Organiser and lecturer for the first year skills module, Scientific Writing and Communication.
 This module introduces new students to the academic writing, analysis and presentation skils that they need to suceed at University.
 The module also draws on Fran's work supporting transition to University to ensure a holistic approach to induction.
 Since 2017 Fran has devised and led a brand new year 3 module called ‘Born to run: achieve your goals”.
 In this module she and Prof John Parkinson teach theories of positive and motivational psychology to ‘non-runner’ third years and apply those theories to distance running.
 By training four times a week, including one run as a group during the workshop time, She, John and over 20 students per year run the Liverpool Rock n Roll marathon in May.
 The marathon takes place just 18 weeks from the start of the semester!
 Before starting this module, Fran had only ever run half marathon distances but now she has run three, and has turned dozens of final year students into marathon runners.
 This really is science in action!

 Fran has been nominated for many Student Led Teaching Awards within the University and was awarded a Bangor University Teaching Fellowship in 2014.
 In 2016 she was awarded the most prestigious individual award for excellence in teaching in higher education, a National Teaching Fellowship, and more recently she has been awarded an HEA Principal Fellowship, (2019) in recognition of her strategic leadership of teaching and learning.